lmparppei/BeatPlugins/README.md

 `htmlWindow.runJS(javascriptString)` — sends JavaScript to be evaluated in the window

-### Communicating With HTML Windows
+### Communicating With Plugin

-You can run any regular JavaScript inside HTML panel/window, but **NOT** your normal Beat plugin code.
+You can run any regular JavaScript inside HTML panel/window, but **NOT** your normal Beat plugin code

 Think of it as host/client situation: plugin is the host, HTML window is the client.
-Communication is done using strings containing JavaScript code.
+Communication is handled using strings containing JavaScript code.
 HTML window provides couple of methods for this.

 To access the app or send and fetch data, you can either use `Beat.call()` which evaluates a JavaScript code string, or send data through callbacks.